Mazda6 (third generation): 2018

 A mid-cycle refresh for the 2018 Mazda6 was unveiled in November 2017 at the Los Angeles Auto Show.
 Changes to the 2018 Mazda6 include new front and rear fascias, new aluminum-alloy wheel designs, standard i-Activsense driver assistance technologies on all Mazda6 trim levels, new interior fabrics and upholsteries, and two new trim levels, Grand Touring Reserve and Signature.
 While the base Sport and Touring trims receive the previously-available 187 hp, 2.5L Skyactiv I4 gasoline engine, the Grand Touring, Grand Touring Reserve, and Signature trims receive a 2.5-liter Skyactiv turbocharged gasoline inline-four engine that produces 227 hp; 250 hp on high octane fuel.
 A six-speed automatic transmission is standard on all trim levels except the base Sport trim, while a six-speed manual transmission remains available only on the base Sport trim level.
 As before, the facelifted Mazda6 continues to be produced at Mazda's assembly plant in Hiroshima, Japan.

 The 2018 Mazda6 was Mazda's first vehicle to receive both Apple CarPlay and Android Auto.
 A software update was available for 2018 Mazda6 owners that added these capabilities, and newer Mazda6 models are equipped with these features from the factory.

-On some markets, the manual transmission was discontinued for the 2019 model year.
+In some markets, the manual transmission was discontinued for the 2019 model year.

+In 2023, the Mazda6 received a minor update.
+Changes include refining the transmission and engine for the turbo models, a Qi wireless charger in front of the gear selector and wireless compatibility for Apple Carplay.